The Mist Trail and John Muir Trail are two of Yosemite’s most iconic hikes, each leading to the breathtaking Vernal and Nevada Falls. 😍

 - Incredible views at the top of Nevada Fall

-The most ideal place to park is at Curry Village which is about a mile away from the trailhead.
+The most ideal place to park is either at the Yosemite Valley Trailhead Parking (0.5 miles to the trailhead) or Curry Village (1 mile from the trailhead).

 If you are parked in another parking lot further away, you can utilize the shuttle system to reach shuttle stop #16 at Happy Isles.